jackvwh/MusicArtists_Node-express-project/README.md

    cd MusicArtists_Node-express-project

-3. Install project root dependencies by running:
+3. Install project root dependencies by running.
+   Not necessary to run backend server - jump to step 4

       npm i